You're almost ready to start your Oregon course!

 Take advantage of our free express registration and get going in less than one minute.

 10 simple chapters on an easy to navigate page.
-If you are not ready to pay, you can start the course now with no obligations just pay at any time before you complete to get full credit.
+If you are not ready to pay, you can start the course now with no obligations.
+You will be directed to the payment page once you complete Chapter 1.

 And you are DONE